Emma0147/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Last lines of a file
+displays the third line of the file iacta